tjoliveira/cifar10-classification-autoencoder/README.md

 # Cifar10 Classification with Autoencoder

 Several works  point out the usefulness of autoencoders in multiple computer vision tasks such as anomaly detection, image denoising, or even image classification.
 The encoded layer of an autoencoderprovides a high level representation of the data in its feature maps which can be useful in a classification task.
-To test this, a Convolutional Autoencoder (CAE) is trained on the CIFAR10 data set, the decoder is discarded and output of the encoder is used as the input of a Convolutional Neural Network (CNN) for image classification.
+To test this, a Convolutional Autoencoder (CAE) is trained on the CIFAR10 data set, the decoder is discarded and the output of the encoder is used as the input of a Convolutional Neural Network (CNN) for image classification.

 ## System Description